IainMF/Mens_Rights_NZ/Discrimination/different treatment.md

 Different treatment must be necessary to reach the intended goals.
 If a program or policy can meet the goals of protecting or supporting a groups human rights by universal means, then different treatment is not necessary.

 ### Proportional
 The special measure must be proportional to the disadvantage that is being addressed.

-### Promoting general welfare
+### Promoting general welfare and supporting human rights
+Special measures must support the protection and promotion of human rights.

+Special measures that undermine 'general welfare of society' should be avoided.
+Note: Affirmative action for men is disliked more than for women, so **care must be taken not to cause disharmony and resentment**.

 ## Required
 >  The Committee wishes to draw the attention of States parties to the fact that the Covenant **sometimes expressly requires them to take measures to guarantee the equality of rights of the persons concerned**.
 For example, article 23, paragraph 4, stipulates that States parties shall take appropriate steps to ensure equality of rights as well as responsibilities of spouses as to marriage, during marriage and at its dissolution.
 Such steps may take the form of legislative, administrative or other measures, but it is a positive duty of States parties to make certain that spouses have equal rights as required by the Covenant.[^17]